tatumrae/InterfaceAbstractLab/src/lab2/readme.txt

      encapsulation (declaring properties private, e.g.) and placement of common members.
 You may have to move some things around, remove things and/or create new things to make this work better.
-   * Observe the Open/Closed Principle
+   * IGNORE: Observe the Open/Closed Principle
-   * Make sure you throw new IllegalArgumentException if validation fails
+   * IGNORE: Make sure you throw new IllegalArgumentException if validation fails
-   * Use the Liskov Substitution Principle for greater flexibility.
+   * IGNORE: Use the Liskov Substitution Principle for greater flexibility.

 Instructions for Lab #2:
 ----------------------
 1. Create an interface super class that contains common methods to be inherited by the sub-classes that are provided.
 2. Modify your sub-classes to take advantage of this inheritance.
-You will need to implement all methods in the sub classses.
-Remember that Netbeans has a wizard to help you with this.
+You will need to implement all methods in the sub classes.
+Remember that NetBeans has a wizard to help you with this.
 You will see a little yellow light bulb at the left of the code.
 Clicking it will let "implement all abstract methods".
 How will you deal with common properties?
 Remember, Interfaces